Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.

 There is also another great benefit to paying off high-interest debt first.
 If you are struggling to improve your credit score, making the decision to tackle your debt first can really jump-start your plans to improve it.
 Consumer debt like credit cards and loans factor into your FICO credit score and it has a huge impact.
 In fact, the amount you owe accounts for 30% of your score.
 That's HUGE!

 The number one thing you need to do to improve your credit score is to prove your credit worthiness.
 You can do this in a relatively short amount of time by paying off what you owe and lowering your balances.
-This will give you the opportunity to be eligible for lower interest rates which you could use to pay off your debt faster.
-This is the exact method I used to pay off over $7,500 in credit card debt.
+This will give you the opportunity to be eligible for lower interest rates for which you could use to pay off your debt faster.
+This is the exact method I used to pay off over $7,500 in credit card debt using balance transfer.

 - Related: How to Create a Plan to Pay Off Debt